 He investigates slavery and the post-emancipation period in Brazil, Cuba, and the USA, with a special focus on the connections between environment, labor, and identity.
 He is also interested in the oral history of slavery; in present-day black peasant movements across the Americas; and in the comparative analysis of race relations in Latin America and the U.S.

-De la Torre is the author of The People of the River (UNC Press, 2018), a social and environmental history of black communities in Amazonia that won the 2019 Outstanding First Book Award of ASWAD, the Association for the Study of the Worldwide African Diaspora.
+De la Torre is the author of The People of the River (UNC Press, 2018), a social and environmental history of black communities in Amazonia that won the 2019 Outstanding First Book Award of ASWAD, the Association for the Study of the Worldwide African Diaspora, the 2020 Best Book on Amazonian Studies Prize from LASA’s Amazonia Section, and an Honorary Mention from the Brazilian Studies Association.
 He has also co-edited special issues at Boletín Americanista on post-emancipation societies, and at Ofo: Journal of Transatlantic Studies on community engagement in the African Diaspora.
 He has served as a book and article reviewer for Hispanic American Historical Review, The Americas, The Journal of African American Studies, Latin American Research Review, and many others.
 Dr. De la Torre remains engaged in a permanent dialogue with scholars and activists from the U.S., Brazil, Cuba, and Europe, and enjoys surprising the students with the unexpected features of race relations in Latin America.

 My current research is a study of the coexistence of inter-racial experiences and racist ideas in Matanzas (Cuba) in the realms of labor, leisure, and disease between 1833 and 1898.